 You may be able to find financial help with government subsidies, earmarked for individuals and families with low to moderate incomes.
-That works out to between $15,282 to $45,960 for singles and $31,322 to $94,200 for a family of four, based on 2013 figures.
-One form of subsidy will be a monthly tax credit to be put toward the cost of premiums.
-Another will be a reduction of some out-of-pocket spending, such as the deductible and co-payments for doctor’s visits.
-If you buy your insurance on a new online “Marketplace” offering plans from a wide range of insurer’s, like Humana, you’ll be able to find out if you quality for a subsidy.
+That works out to between $15,521 to $46,680 for singles and $31,721 to $95,400 for a family of four, based on 2014 figures.
+One form of subsidy is a monthly tax credit to be put toward the cost of premiums.
+Another is a reduction of some out-of-pocket spending, such as the deductible and co-payments for doctor’s visits.
+If you buy your insurance on an online Marketplace offering plans from a wide range of insurer’s, like Humana, you’ll be able to find out if you quality for a subsidy.

 Another option may be Medicaid coverage.
 Eligibility can be expanded to cover adults under age 65 without children.
-Starting January 1, 2014, states will have the option to offer Medicaid coverage to all adults over the age of 19 with an income of $15,282 or less (this figure will be adjusted next year).
-It’s up to each state to decide whether to add this expansion of coverage.
+States now have the option to offer Medicaid coverage to all adults over the age of 19 with an income of $15,521 or less (this figure will be adjusted each year).

 "After The Election: A Consumer's Guide To The Health Law",Kaiser Health News, (accessed 11 Feb.
 2013)

-Premiums may go up (how much is yet to be seen – rates are affected by many things including medical utilization and increased cost of services).
-There are changes in benefits that will guarantee certain health services, no matter which insurance plan you’re on.
-A few examples: Preventive care, including annual check-ups, vaccinations, and routine screenings has been expanded and insurers will cover these at 100% - no out-of-pocket costs when you go to a doctor in your network.
+Rates are affected by many things including medical utilization and increased cost of services.
+Benefits now guarantee certain health services, no matter which insurance plan you’re on.
+A few examples: Preventive care, including annual check-ups, vaccinations, and routine screenings has been expanded and insurers cover these at 100% - no out-of-pocket costs when you go to a doctor in your network.

-Another change: Beginning in 2014, every insurance plan must include a core package of what’s called Essential Heath Benefits in 10 categories.
+Every insurance plan now includes a core package of what’s called Essential Heath Benefits.
 These benefits include coverage for a hospital stay, lab services (for example, blood tests), maternity care and prescription drugs.
-Some of these benefits aren’t included in today’s plans.

 Young, Jeffrey, "Obamacare Costs To Rise For Some Young People As Benefits Improve," Huff Post Business, (accessed 11 Feb.
 2013)